moonrepo/moon/docs/workspace.md

 ##### projectConfigFileName

 The `projectConfigFileName` setting defines the name of the `tsconfig.json` found in the project root.
 We utilize this setting when syncing project references between projects.
+Defaults to `tsconfig.json`.

 ```yaml
 typescript: